 Too often we reverse the order.
 We touch her body prematurely and expect that she will respond immediately and passionately.
 Normally that's not how it works.

 Some of you have been married a relatively short time, while others have spent decades with your wife.
 Whatever your situation, we all have this in common: There is still much we can and should be learning about that unique and precious woman who is our wife, that gift from God to whom we have pledged our lifelong devotion.
 There are two primary ways we can learn how to touch her heart and mind: by studying her and by asking her questions.

 If you have children living in the home, then of all the questions you could ask her, this one is especially revealing:

 Do you feel more like a mother or a wife?

 (If you don't have children at home, replace "mother" with whatever role is likely to be in competition with "wife."
 It might be something like "homemaker," "employee," or "professional."
 Then you can apply the principles in this section to your specific circumstances.)

 Not for a moment am I denying the importance of a mother's role.
-Carolyn and I have four children (with four grandchildren and counting).
+Carolyn and I have four children (with our grandchildren count continuing to rise).
 Motherhood is exceptionally important.
 It calls for immense sacrifices and deserves great honor.
 But I can say with full conviction that according to Scripture, motherhood is never to be a wife's primary role.
 In fact, I think the most effective mothers are wives who are being continually, biblically romanced by their husbands.